 Protect Your Personal Info: How to Identify Suspicious Emails and Text Messages

-In today’s world, where we’re always online, the risks of someone accessing your personal information are more real than ever.
+In today’s world, where we pay bills, shop and bank online, the risks of someone accessing your personal information are more real than ever.
 Identity thieves and scammers are continually dreaming up new ways to get a hold of your sensitive information.
-These include two techniques you may not have heard of — phishing and SMS phishing, or “smishing.”
+These include two techniques you may not have heard of — phishing and SMS phishing (or smishing as it’s often called).

-How to identify and avoid phishing and smishing
+Tips for identifying and avoiding phishing and smishing

 Smishing is when scammers use text messages to try and trick you into giving them your private info, such as passwords, account numbers or your Social Security number.
 These texts often appear harmless, but they’re not.

-Using the STALL method to detect phishing emails
+Using the STALL method to detect smishing emails

 One easy-to-remember way to check to see if an email might be a phishing attempt is to follow the STALL method.